Hermetic Programming: Parameterizing Access to State

 A function is hermetic iff it does not access existing state except through its parameters.

-Programming with hermetic functions applies this property at every scale to all state, not just injected system resources.
-Whether writing to a file, reading a channel, or mutating a buffer, the caller of a hermetic function controls the world the function can see.
+In a hermetic programming language, function parameters act like hermetically sealed channels through which all access to state flows.
+Whether writing to a file, reading a channel, or mutating a buffer, the caller controls the world the function can see.
 Deterministic time?
 Pass a fake clock.
 Capture standard output?
 Pass a mock console.
 Every potential access to state is visible at the call boundary.
 Function signatures become dependency manifests.
 No hidden inputs.
 No undeclared effects.

 The Purity Gap

-This essay proposes hermeticity as a first-class semantic property of functions, similar to purity.
+Hermeticity is a semantic property of functions, similar to purity.
 But hermeticity is not just purity-lite.
 Purity restricts interaction with state, while hermeticity restricts access.
 These are orthogonal.

-Suppose I also have a function getTime(clock: Clock): Time, which takes a Clock (either the real clock or a mock) and returns that clock’s time.
-I can now get the current time from the system clock by calling getTime(getClock()).
+Now suppose the function getTime(clock: Clock): Time takes a Clock—either the real clock or a mock—and returns that clock’s time.
+The current time can then be obtained from the system clock by calling getTime(getClock()).

 getTime is hermetic because it accesses no state other than the clock passed as a parameter. getClock is pure.
 But the composed function now = getTime ∘ getClock is neither hermetic nor pure.